Non-Surgical Stem Cell and Platelet Procedures for Shoulder or Rotator Cuff Injuries and Arthritis

 Shoulder / Rotator Cuff Patient Outcome Data

-This outcome information summarizes the patient registry data for shoulders treated with the Regenexx-SD (same-day) procedure using the patient’s own stem cells.
+This outcome information summarizes the patient registry data for shoulders treated with the Regenexx Stem Cell Procedure using the patient’s own stem cells.
 It was comprised of a mix of patients with rotator cuff tears, arthritis, labral tears, and instability.View Shoulder / Rotator Cuff Patient Outcome Data Here

 Stem Cell Procedure Safety

 We have published more data on stem cell safety in peer reviewed medical research for orthopedic applications than any other group world-wide.
 Our n=339 stem cell safety paper published in 2011 was named the best of it’s class by independent European researchers last year.
-This is a report of 1,591 patients and 1,949 procedures treated with the Regenexx-SD procedure.
-Based on our analysis of this treatment registry data, the Regenexx-SD procedure is about as safe as any typical injection procedure, which is consistent with what we see every day in the clinic.View Stem Cell Procedure Safety Here
+This is a report of 1,591 patients and 1,949 procedures treated with the Regenexx Stem Cell Procedure.
+Based on our analysis of this treatment registry data, the Regenexx Stem Cell Procedure is about as safe as any typical injection procedure, which is consistent with what we see every day in the clinic.View Stem Cell Procedure Safety Here

 The Regenexx Difference